-The Model 2646 has 16 digital inputs that you can activate with a switch closure (Figure 1-3) to Return, which is the common for the controller's 24 V supply.
+Try clearing a hardware fault by cycling the power and/or downloading the same Quickstep program.
+If the fault doesn't clear, your MultiPro may require repair.
+Contact our Technical Support representative for assistance.
+The MultiPro has 32 digital inputs that you can activate with a switch closure to Return, which is the common for the MultiPro's 24 V supply.
 Each input is opto-isolated from the MultiPro's logic circuitry and is internally self-powered by the 24 V supply through a current-limiting resistor.

 The MultiPro senses when an input is pulled down to Return by a switch closure.
-A MONITOR instruction or any other programmed instruction referring to a general purpose input can use this information.
+A Monitor instruction or any other programmed instruction referring to a general purpose input can use this information.